JoeyBarlia/Superstore-Analysis/README.md

 ## Overview

-This repository contains an in-depth analysis of a business's sales data, focusing on various critical dimensions.
+This repository contains an in-depth analysis of a global superstore's sales data, focusing on various critical dimensions.
 The goal of this project is to derive actionable insights and identify trends that can support decision-making in areas such as marketing, inventory management, and customer segmentation.

+## Data

+The dataset is a record of purchase orders from January 1, 2011 to December 31, 2014.

+51,290 entries

+21 columns including information on customer segmentation, location, shipping, revenue, and profit.

 ## Key Focus Areas